XinGao18/VPTeA-VAD/README.md

 - [VERA](https://github.com/vera-framework/VERA): for the verbalized learning idea and reference data-preparation workflow for video anomaly detection.
 - [VadCLIP](https://github.com/nwpu-zxr/VadCLIP/tree/main): for the CLIP-feature-based weakly supervised video anomaly detection baseline, data organization, and evaluation pipeline.

-Building on these works, this project introduces a prompt-pair knowledge base, a Multi-Scale Temporal Adapter, and Visual Prompt Fusion.